Exporting High-Quality Video With Small File Sizes In Premiere

 You can change this manually under the “Basic Video Settings” tab near the top of the export window in Premiere.

-4K video needs many more pixels than a 1080 p video, so I recommend using the VBR, 1 pass settings.
+4K video needs more pixels than a 1080 p video, so I recommend using the VBR, 1 pass settings.

-Facebook does not have a recommended setting.
-I have used a setting of 40 MBPS across multiple types of projects with no issues in my experience.
+YouTube recommends 35-45 Mbps for bitrate, Vimeo recommends 30-60 Mbps, and Facebook does not recommend a setting.
+In my experience, I have used 40 MBPS across multiple types of projects with no issues.

 Presets For YouTube, Facebook, And Vimeo